-After 100 test batches, Pipeline Bakeshop & Creamery in Kaimuki has come up with the perfect malasada: leaves no oily aftertaste, doesn't deflate and tastes just as good the next day.
+After 100 test batches, Pipeline Bakeshop & Creamery in Kaimuki has come up with the perfect malasada: It leaves no oily aftertaste, doesn't deflate and tastes just as good the next day.
 Because of this, Pipeline has quickly become a favorite of locals.
 Malasada flavors include classic, cocoa and li hing.
 Its coffee malasada is mixed with sugar and Pipeline's own coffee blend.
 You won't find filled malasadas here—those aren't true to form.
-Pipeline also sells homemade cake bombs, brownies, cookies, scones and ice cream — all made from scratch without artificial coloring.
+Pipeline also sells homemade cake bombs, brownies, cookies, scones and ice cream, all made from scratch without artificial colorings or ingredients.

 Since 1978, Kamehameha Bakery in Honolulu has been serving up some of the best malasadas on Oahu.
 You'll love the soft, fluffy haupia malasada made from coconut.
 The taro malasadas are also delicious.
 Kamehameha Bakery also uses taro to make its signature poi glazed doughnuts.
 Be sure to try the banana fritters and bear claws.

 Known for its haupia-filled malasadas, Liliha Bakery also offers a unique assortment of other baked goods as well.
 Different from its competitors, the bakery's malasadas are coated in powdered sugar rather than granulated sugar.
 They're also larger than others you might try across the island.